forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

   * Datasets should not be accessible by groups who's email address matches `*@googlegroups.com`.

 ## Blacklist
-  * The IP address of any Google Cloud Platform (GCP) instances should not be listed on the [emergingthreats](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt) website.
+  * The IP address of any GCP instances should not be listed on the [emergingthreats](https://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt) website.

 ## Cloud Storage (legacy ACL policies)